- Cybersecurity Fundamentals

 Cybersecurity experts aren’t developers, and, despite having some similar skill sets, they can have very different focuses.

-A security expert’s goal is making sure that the code is secure and doesn’t expose the company or its customers to unnecessary risk.
+A security expert’s goal is to make sure that the code is secure and doesn’t expose the company or its customers to unnecessary risk.

 That said, while hackers aren’t developers, having familiarity with a language or two is a huge asset for a hacker.